dimitri-nicolo/calico/master/security/suspicious-IPs.md

     http:
       url: https://feodotracker.abuse.ch/downloads/ipblocklist.txt
 </pre>
-  {: .no-select-button}

 This pulls updates using the default period of once per day.
 See the [Global Resource Threat Feed API]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/globalthreatfeed) for all configuration options.

 2. Add the feed to your cluster.
    `kubectl apply -f feodo-tracker.yaml`